Cooling system circulation guide

 Electric water pump

-Related seals and belts
+Related belts and seals

-Overheating checks
+Overheating damage checks

 Do water pumps fail suddenly?